Memphis vs. Navy NCAA Football Odds, Plays and Insights | October 14, 2021

 Navy Stats and Trends

-- In Navy's five games this season, it has three wins against the spread.
+- Navy has played five games, with three wins against the spread.

-- The Midshipmen are 3-0 ATS when underdogs by 8.5 points or more this year.
+- The Midshipmen have been underdogs by 10.5 points or more three times this year and are 3-0 ATS in those games.

-- Navy's games this season have eclipsed the over/under three times in five opportunities (60%).
+- Navy's games this season have hit the over three times in five opportunities (60%).

 - This season the Midshipmen have turned the ball over six times, three more than the Tigers' takeaways (3).